 Obviously he had mentioned her to his sister, Sandy.
 Did his parents know about her?
 How would they receive her when she showed up at their anniversary dinner as Boris’s date?
 Would they approve?
 Would they be relieved that he had moved on?
 Boris told her that there wasn’t any reason for her to be nervous so she told herself to stop worrying about the reception she would receive.
 He ought to know the kind of people his parents were and if they would have a problem with his interracial relationship.

 She thought about what she was going to wear tomorrow.
-There were a couple of new dresses to choose from.
-Maybe the cap sleeved black dress or the maroon dress with the spaghetti sleeves or the cranberry off the shoulder dress.
+There were a few new dresses to choose from.
+Maybe the cap sleeved black dress or the maroon dress with the spaghetti sleeves or the cranberry off the shoulder dress. or the navy blue cocktail dress.
 And her hair…fortunately, she had an appointment for tomorrow morning.